-I have been running for around two years now and I am right in the middle of training for my first marathon in about two months time.
+I have been running for around two years now and I am right in the middle of training for my first marathon in about two months' time.
 I run 5 times a week, but have had a couple of problems with energy during some recent training sessions...
-Answer by Dominique:

 Not the first time this has happened and all I could do was limp home at a reduced pace.
-I've examined my diet and fluids and think that I have a pretty good balance - I weigh 165lbs, consume around 1800-2000 calories per day and genuinely drink about 2 litres of water per day.
+I've examined my diet and fluids and think that I have a pretty good balance - I weigh 165lbs, consume around 1800-2000 calories per day and generally drink about 2 liters of water per day.

 Any ideas what I am getting wrong or advice to help me with training?

 Answer by Dominique: